Research into the Aetiology and Phenomenology of Spirit Possession and Attachment

 The Relationship between Mental Health and Spirit Possession

-Mental illness that is diagnosed under the general heading of ‘Dissociative Disorders’ present a challenge to psychiatry, and those diagnosed with such tend to be under the care and supervision of the mental health system for long periods.
-However, modern research into alternative approaches to treatment may offer alternatives with a more positive prognosis.
+Mental illness that is diagnosed under the general heading of ‘Dissociative Disorders’ present a challenge to psychiatry, and those diagnosed with such tend to be under the care and supervision of the mental health system for long periods, at great financial cost to the mental health services.
+However, modern research into complementary approaches to treatment may offer methods resulting in a more positive prognosis for the patient and a low cost for service providers.